Migrate: lodash

 forEach

-first checks if the data argument is array-like (by
+first checks if the data argument is array-like (by looking for alength

-calling it with an object would result in a TypeScript error.
-Use
+prop).
+In Remeda the function only accepts arrays and calling it with an object would result in a TypeScript error.
+UseforEachObj

-instead for those cases.forEach
+instead for those cases. - In Lodash

-stops iterating early when the callback returns false
+stops iterating early when the callback returnsfalse

-In Remeda the callback cannot return a value (it must return void
+.
+In Remeda the callback cannot return a value (it must returnvoid

-that would
+that would replicate this logic.

 forEach([1, 2, 3], (item) => console.log(item));